Posted: April 19, 2022 by Christine Wong in Business growth, business plan, small business financing

 - 50-499 employees: 1.47 points above prime

 Fees: Consider what fees and additional expenses may be required.
 While some may have no application fees, make sure you’re aware of any other charges.
 For CSBFP, for example, there is a registration fee of two per cent of the total loan amount that must be paid to the Government of Canada, but can be financed as part of the CSBF loan.
-There may also be application, registration and other administration fees charged by the lender, which you should understand before making a formal application.
+There may also be application, registration and other administration fees charged by the lender, which you should understand before making a formal small business loan application.

-Penalties: Likewise, ask if any penalties could be part of the loan agreement.
+Penalties: Likewise, ask if any penalties could be part of the small business loan agreement.
 For example, you might find out there is no penalty for early or lump sum payments, which allows you to repay the small business loan faster if you bring in extra revenue.

 Repayment timeline: Some lenders may require that the loan must be repaid over a certain period, such as 60 months.
 They may also allow initial payments to be for interest only, which buys you some time to pay back the full amount.